 You can read more about the legends of the Belogradchik Rocks here.
 It is easy to see why the Belogradchik Rocks are quickly becoming one of Bulgaria’s top natural tourist attractions.

 Getting to the Belogradchik Fortress

-The remains of the 5th-century fortification on the southeastern end of the peninsula has been restored to serve as a lovely clifftop boardwalk along the seafront.
-Historical monuments, restaurants and boutique accommodation houses have been tastefully incorporated along the length of the historic wall.
+The remains of the 5th-century fortification on the southeastern end of the peninsula have been restored to serve as a lovely clifftop boardwalk along the seafront.
+Historical monuments, restaurants and boutique accommodation houses are tastefully incorporated into the length of the historic wall.